 CHICAGO – IL – Looking for the ultimate high this Christmas?
 Don’t worry folks, the Daily Squib has come to the rescue once again for an in depth guide on the best toy junkie highs this holiday season.

-Are you worried about buying toys without hallucinogenic chemicals this year?
+Are you worried about buying toys without hallucinogenic chemicals laced all over them this year?
 With all of the recent media scaremongering of toys soaked in mind-altering substances, you may be wondering which toys have the best drug content for Christmas.
 Here is your guide to ensure that you and your loved ones have a safe, good trip-happy holiday season this year.

-scoop up drug-soaked toys from Chingro.
-Chingro Toy Production is based in Beijing, China.
+Toy junkies can scoop up drug-soaked toys from Chingro – Chingro Toy Production is based in Beijing, China.

 figurines which are aimed at the true toy connoisseur category.